-Walgreens Pharmacy.
-Ages vary by state.
+The shingles vaccine is available at Walgreens Pharmacy.
+Ages vary by state.*

 If you believe you have a medical emergency, please call 911.

-Call the Centers for Disease Control and Prevention (CDC) at 800-232-4636 or visit www.cdc.gov/vaccines for more vaccine information.
+Call the Centers for Disease Control and Prevention (CDC) at 800-232-4636 or visit the CDC website, at cdc.gov/vaccines, for more vaccine information.

 This publication should be used for general educational purposes only and is not intended to be a substitute for professional medical advice.
 Although it is intended to be accurate, neither Walgreen Co., its subsidiaries or affiliates, nor any other party assumes liability for loss or damage due to reliance on this publication.

-Vaccine subject to availability.
-Age, state, and health related restrictions apply.
+*Vaccines subject to availability.
+State-, age- and health-related restrictions may apply.